 We're done, but while we're in here you might as well check on your beneficiaries to make sure they're accurate.
 Back under account features (where you went to set up the reinvesting), you'll see beneficiaries.
 Click on there and make sure they're correct (see screenshot for where to find this)!

-If you want to learn more about investing (and taxes and retirement and some other things), check out my program, Level Up Your Finances.
-If you'd just like to get a cheat sheet with 10 Ways to Level Up Your Finances, subscribe at the bottom of the page.
+If you want to learn more about investing (and taxes and retirement and some other things), check out my educational program, Level Up Your Finances.
+If you'd like to have a one-time, live, one-on-one meeting with me, where we can take a big-picture view of your situation and co-create some helpful steps you could take to reach your goals, sign up for a Money Strategy Session instead.

 Follow me on social media for videos and visuals to help you use money as a tool for a life that you love!